In this article, I’ve collected and curated 200 of the most popular haircuts for men in 2023.

-Of all haircuts for men, this style is ideal for guys with medium-length straight hair that want to achieve an edgy and unusual look.
+Of all haircuts for men, this style is ideal for guys with medium-length straight hair who want an edgy and unusual look.

 The curtain haircut is characterized by a long fringe parted in the middle or on the side.

-Popularized in the ’90s by grunge bands such as Nirvana and Hollywood heartthrobs like Brad Pitt and Leonardo Dicaprio, this hairstyle was everywhere in 2022.
+Popularized in the ’90s by grunge bands such as Nirvana and Hollywood heartthrobs like Brad Pitt and Leonardo Dicaprio, this hairstyle is trendy right now.

 The curtain haircut was also one of the most popular Asian haircuts for men, standardized by K-pop celebrities.

 However, in contrast to the earlier iterations of the hairstyle, the 2023 versions of curtain haircuts for men are much more versatile, lending to customization and personalization.

 Popularized by young Brad Pitt and Leonardo di Caprio, the short curtain with a sharp part down the middle looks particularly striking.

 The blend with an undercut lets this textured haircut for men sit flatter against the head.

 Keep the ends sharp and straight for a modern take, and use some styling gel for a slick look.

 Of all the famous people who sport a medium-length curly curtain hairstyle, Timothee Chalamet comes to mind.